andrewdyer/vite-react-app-template/CONTRIBUTING.md

 ## Development Setup

+To get started with contributing, set up the project by following these steps:

 1. Begin by cloning the repository and navigating to its directory.
 2. Install all project dependencies to ensure a complete setup with `yarn install`.
 3. Start the development server using `yarn start` to begin working on the project.